CADWRDeltaModeling/CADWRDeltaModeling.github.io/docs/html/_sources/add_doc.rst.txt

 Python
 ------
 You need to have Python on your system, as it is the engine of Sphinx.
-We recommend you follow our `Python Configuration and Usage`_ for setting up Python using miniconda.
+We recommend you follow our :ref:`Python Configuration and Usage <Python Configuration and Usage>` for setting up Python using miniconda.
 This documentation describes what a Python environment is.

 Sphinx
 ------
-This documentation was created using `sphinx <https://www.sphinx-doc.org/en/master/>`_ which is a python-based documentation tool originally facilitating the documentation of Python projects but now used for manual production in general, a big example being `ReadTheDocs <https://readthedocs.org>` which adds templates and version control.
+This documentation was created using `sphinx <https://www.sphinx-doc.org/en/master/>`_ which is a python-based documentation tool originally facilitating the documentation of Python projects but now used for manual production in general, a big example being `ReadTheDocs <https://readthedocs.org>`_ which adds templates and version control.
 Sphinx has powerful ways of embedding documentation from python functions, youtube tutorials, images etc. There are graphical tools for previewing (e.g. sublime) but little in-house experience with them.

 We have a sample environment for sphinx that works across a wide swath of our products.
 There is one catch, however, which is that sphinx works by introspection -- importing and interrogating the python package that is being documented.
 This means you the package and its dependencies have to be available.
 This makes it impossible for us to give out a single environment for sphinx.